peasant87/curriculum_vitae/curriculo mestre.md

 ---
 ### EXPERIENCE

+#### Data Scientist / Machine Learning Engineer - Haul
+_August 2022 - Present_

+I currently workin as Data Scientist and Machine Learning Engineer delivering business analytics to C-level and product and operation team.
+Also, I am reponsible to develop and integrate Machine Learning models to the product.

 #### Machine Learning Engineer - BairesDev @ Pinterest
-_October 2021 - Present_
+_October 2021 - August 2022_

-I am working with Ads Quality team at Pinterest refactoring their CBO (Campaign Budget Optimization) product, improving it's code readability, developer experience and manutenability.
-I am also analysing data regarding budget and expends on ads, helping anouncers improve their performance and expends per ad.
+I worked with Ads Quality team at Pinterest refactoring their CBO (Campaign Budget Optimization) product, improving it's code readability, developer experience and manutenability.
+I also analysed data regarding budget and expends on ads, helping anouncers improve their performance and expends per ad.

 #### Data Scientist • Banco do Brasil
 _November 2019 - December 2021_